Maxwell Frost wins Florida race, becomes 1st Generation Z member of Congress

 “Turnout is relatively low right now, actually, in general.
 And we have a lot of work to do on making sure that [it’s] better in future elections,” Frost told Yahoo News on Monday.

 Experts say presidential elections in Florida typically have a higher turnout than midterm elections.
 “Nationally, voter turnout is up for a midterm election.
 So it looks like we’re going to beat the last two midterm elections [in] 2014 and 2018.
-But that is not true in Florida; Florida’s early vote numbers are low,” Ciara Torres-Spelliscy, professor of law at Stetson Law said.
+But that is not true in Florida; Florida’s early vote numbers are low,” Ciara Torres-Spelliscy, professor of law at Stetson University, said.

 The progressive candidate’s campaign raised millions of dollars to help Frost secure the Democratic nomination in the primary and win the election.
 OpenSecrets, a nonprofit that tracks campaign spending, found that “over half of the contributions Frost’s campaign has received this election cycle — $1.4 million — has come from individual donors contributing less than $200.”